Meet the CSO: Maria Montoya

 What is one piece of advice related to community engagement you would give to educators?

 Authentic engagement isn’t easy, but the rewards and benefits that come from committing to do the work are truly transformative.
 Parent and student engagement isn’t about one-time events or handing out flyers that explain engagement.
-True and deep relationship-building engagement that is meaningful to students, families, and communities is at times incredibly tough because it involves having tough conversations – and working collaboratively to create solutions.
+Engagement that is meaningful to students, families, and communities can be incredibly tough because it involves having tough conversations and working collaboratively to create solutions.

 Do you have a memorable teacher?
 Why is that person memorable to you?

 Hands down my journalism and English teacher, Marge Craig Barber.
 Throughout my life I didn’t have a lot of stability outside of school, but Marge was my constant every day.
 She checked in with me and made sure I stayed on-top of school, forced hugs on me when she could tell I needed it, and cracked the whip when she thought I wasn’t working hard enough.
 Still to this day, Marge writes me and my children, and just when I am being too hard on myself or having a rough day a note from her will show up and turn things around.

 What is one book you would recommend to parents and/or educators?